kovidgoyal/kitty/docs/graphics-protocol.rst

 You can also use a special Unicode character ``U+10EEEE`` as a placeholder for an image.
-This approach is less flexible, but it allows using images inside any host application that supports Unicode and foreground colors (tmux, vim, weechat, etc.) and has a way to pass escape codes through to the underlying terminal.
+This approach is less flexible, but it allows using images inside any host application that supports Unicode and foreground colors (tmux, vim, weechat, etc.) and as a way to pass escape codes through to the underlying terminal.

 The central idea is that we use a single *Private Use* Unicode character as a *placeholder* to indicate to the terminal that an image is supposed to be